-Brian and Justin prepare to marry.
-Lindsay and Melanie move to Canada.
-Michael's asked to represent the Committee for Human Rights.
-Ted sees his relationship with Tad (Ben Bass) for what it really is.
-The beat of Babylon continues.
+Brian and Justin prepare to marry; Lindsay and Melanie move to Canada; Michael's asked to represent the Committee for Human Rights; Ted sees his relationship with Tad for what it really is.
+The beat of Babylon continues...

 Brian and Justin are getting married!
-Melanie and Lindsay plan on moving the family to Canada-where they won't be humiliated because of their sexual orientation.
-Ted may have finally found his Mr. Right.
-Emmett catches Drew with another man.
+Melanie and Lindsay plan on moving the family to Canada; Ted may have finally found Mr. Right; Emmett catches Drew with another man.

-Brian reevaluates his priorities after the bombing of Babylon.
-Michael continues to recover in the hospital, and a Liberty Avenue vigil for the victims ends in chaos.
+Brian reevaluates his priorities after the bombing of Babylon; Michael continues to recover in the hospital, while a Liberty Avenue vigil for the victims ends in chaos.

-The gang fights against Proposition 14.
-Michael and Brian still aren't speaking to each other while Lindsay and Melanie's in-house separation heats up.
-Drew (Matt Battaglia) finally comes out.
-Ted begins his quest for his Mr. Right.
+The gang fights against Proposition 14; Michael and Brian still aren't speaking to each other, while Lindsay and Melanie's in-house separation heats up; Drew finally comes out; Ted begins his quest for Mr. Right.

-Justin lands himself in jail; Brian and Brandon make their way through the list; Ben grieves Hunter's departure; Melanie and Lindsay attempt an in-house separation; Emmett's stalker reveals himself.
+Justin lands himself in jail.
+Brian and Brandon work their way down the list of the ten hottest guys in Pittsburgh.
+Ben grieves Hunter's departure.
+Melanie and Lindsay attempt an in-house separation while Emmett's stalker reveals himself.

-Brian has news to share with Justin and all of his former partners.
-Lindsay drops out of the custody battle over Jenny Rebecca while Hunter considers returning to the streets.
-Post cosmetic surgery, Ted attempts to drop out of the social scene.
+Brian has news to share with Justin and all of his former partners; Debbie gives Loretta bad news when Loretta reveals she's in love; Lindsay drops out of the custody battle, while Hunter considers dropping out of school and Ted attempts to drop out of the social scene.

-Brian remains steadfast in his belief that marriage is the death of a relationship; Debbie has a hard time accepting her role as a lady of leisure, especially when she discovers that Loretta has stolen her act; Ted decides to undergo an extreme makeover.
+Brian remains steadfast in his belief that marriage is the death of a relationship.
+Debbie struggles with accepting her role as a lady of leisure, especially when she discovers that Loretta has stolen her act.
+Ted decides to undergo an extreme makeover.

-Brian re-opens Babylon.
-Justin returns to Pittsburgh after the studio pulls the plug on "Rage."
-Michael pursues custody of his daughter, and Ted pursues a new look.
-Emmett lands the role of Pittsburgh's resident "Queer Guy" on the local news.
+Brian re-opens Babylon but finds that the party boys have disappeared; Justin returns to Pittsburgh after the studio pulls the plug on "Rage;" Michael decides to pursue custody of his daughter; behind closed doors, Ted pursues a new look; a perfect wedding lands Emmett a role in front of the camera.

-The fifth season begins with Michael throwing a surprise 10th anniversary party for Melanie and Lindsay - but the evening doesn't quite turn out as planned.
-Meanwhile, Justin's stay in Hollywood is extended, affecting his relationship with Brian, who invests his Kinnetik profits in a new venture at Ted's suggestion.
+Michael throws a surprise 10th anniversary party for Melanie and Lindsay.
+Justin's stay in Hollywood is extended, in turn, affecting his relationship with Brian.
+At Ted's suggestion, Brian invests his Kinnetik profits in a new venture.

 The fifth season begins with Justin living in Hollywood indefinitely, causing Brian to turn his attention to a risky real estate investment, Babylon.
 His club- going lifestyle becomes an issue with Michael and Ben, who are considering a life in the suburbs.
 Melanie and Lindsay surprise everyone with the news of their split, and enter into an intense three-way battle with Michael over the custody of their daughter.
 And Ted fights aging with an extreme makeover.

+Michael and Ben have trouble crossing into the United States as a married couple.
+Ted and Emmett get lost in the woods on the way to a 12-step meeting, while Brian takes a nasty fall.
+Melanie goes into labor.
+'Rage' is given the green light.

 Season 4.
-Michael and Ben have trouble crossing into the U.S. as a married couple; Ted and Emmett get lost in the woods on the way to a 12-step meeting, while Brian takes a nasty fall and breaks his collarbone; Melanie goes into labor; 'Rage' is given the green light.

-Emmett supports Ted by signing up for the Liberty Ride.
-Elsewhere, Lindsay goes to Brian for advice about Melanie.
+Emmett supports Ted by signing up for the Liberty Ride; Justin is invited to Hollywood to help pitch "Rage" to the studios; Lindsay goes to Brian for advice about Mel.

 Queer As Folk clip - starring Michelle Clunie, Thea Gill, Gale Harold, Randy Harrison, Scott Lowell, Peter Paige.